jlecomte/ascom-oag-focuser/README.md

 ### Gear And Pinion

-My first attempt to move the focuser with a stepper motor was done using a belt.
-Unfortunately, the belt occasionally slipped, so I switched to using gears.
 In [the first version of this project](https://github.com/jlecomte/ascom-oag-focuser/tree/v1), I was using helical gears.
 However, this was not a very smart choice because the axial force that results from this design, and the fact that the stepper motor shaft has a bit of longitudinal play caused the backlash to be a bit higher than I would have liked.
 While it still worked well (thanks to backlash compensation), this new version uses a herringbone pattern for the gear and pinion:

 ![Focuser Gear](images/Printed-Gears.jpg)